- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 And the more efficient we can make the repurposing process, the higher that ROI climbs.

-A common repurposing recipe is to take written content, usually a blog post, and convert that into a video that can then be posted to YouTube and elsewhere.
+- Convert it into a video that can then be posted to YouTube and elsewhere.

 (And we talked in #3 above about then embedding that back into your blog).